-In no circumstances would the school cease to use a member of supply staff due to safeguarding concerns without finding out the facts and liaising with the LADO to determine a suitable outcome.
+In no circumstances would the school cease to engage the services of a member of supply staff due to safeguarding concerns without finding out the facts and liaising with the LADO to determine a suitable outcome.
 Whilst the school is not the employer of supply teachers, we will ensure allegations are dealt with properly and involve the supply staff agency in the process.